Table of Contents[Hide][Show]

 Get Into the Parks Early with Breakfast Reservations

 Get an early start with breakfast reservations before park opening at Hollywood & Vine.
 They say breakfast is the most important meal of the day… and we agree 100%, especially if it involves characters and Mickey waffles!
-You can even sneak in some photos ops before the crowds rush in.
+You can even sneak in some photos opps before the crowds rush in.

-Morning are my favorite at Disney World.
+Mornings are my favorite at Disney World.
 The crowds are usually lighter and it’s not so hot, which makes navigating the park a little easier.

 TravelingMom Tip:Do you have a youngster that loves Star Wars?
 Take this time to run over and sign them up for Jedi Training!
 But make sure to keep track of your assigned time slot.

 The world of Hollywood is wild and crazy, so what better way to kick things off than Rock ‘n’ Roller Coaster!
 With speeds of 60 miles per hour, two rollover loops and one corkscrew – all while rocking out to Aerosmith – makes Rock ‘n’ Roller Coaster sure to be a favorite.
-Hitting this thrill ride first thing allows you to beat the huge wait times that are bound to happen later in the day.
+Hitting this thrill ride first thing allows you to beat the considerable wait times that are bound to happen later in the day.

 Tower of Terror is right around the corner, so save yourself some travel time by dropping in after Rock ‘n’ Roller Coaster.
 This is where your first fastpass+ can come into play.
-Schedule Tower of Terror within a hour or two of park opening to take full advantage of park location and less wait time.
+Schedule Tower of Terror within an hour or two of park opening to take full advantage of park location and less wait time.

 TravelingMom Tip:Traveling with small children?
 Ask the Cast Members about rider swap.
 Rider swap allows one adult to stay with the non-riding children while the rest of the group rides the attraction.
 Once the first group is done they swap places.
-The adult that stayed behind (plus one extra) can then ride the attraction with little to no wait.
+The adult that stayed behind (plus two extra) can then ride the attraction with little to no wait.

-I like making all my fastpass+ reservations for before lunch to allow us the chance to get additional ones, if any are available.
+I like making all my fastpass+ reservations for before lunch to allow us the chance to get additional ones if any are available.
 (Did you know?
 Once you have used your third fastpass you can schedule another using the My Disney Experience app on your phone.
 It’s a great way to save time!)

-Lunch options are plentiful at Hollywood Studios
+Lunch options are plentiful at Hollywood Studios.

 Whether you are looking for something quick or wanting to be seated and take your time, Hollywood Studios dining has you covered.
 From being seated in a car shaped booth to being reprimanded for not finishing your meal by your loving aunt – the immersive theming Disney is known for holds true for each location.

 TravelingMom Tip:If you are wanting to dine at any of the table-service restaurants on Disney property, I highly recommend making reservations.
 Dining reservations can be made up to 180 days in advance online or by phone.

 If you’d rather a quick grab and go, Backlot Express offers fun Star Wars themed food including the Royal Guard burger, Dark Side chicken and waffles, and even margaritas for those moms and dads that need an adult timeout.

-Beat the afternoon heat by taking in the shows
+Beat the afternoon heat by taking in the shows.

 And don’t forget to wander to the back to catch up with those wacky characters in Muppet Vision 3D.
 This hidden gem is full of belly laughs.
-Bonus – there is hardly ever a big crowd and the waiting is all done inside an air conditioned building.
+Bonus – there is hardly ever a big crowd and the waiting is all done inside an air-conditioned building.

-Get great seating for night time shows while eating dinner
+Get great seating for night time shows while eating dinner.

 By now, the kids are asking their favorite question, “What’s for dinner?”
-After two fairly large meals earlier in the day and countless containers of popcorn, a Mickey bar or two, dinner tends to be a quick service meal.
+After two reasonably large meals earlier in the day and countless containers of popcorn, a Mickey bar or two, dinner tends to be a quick service meal.

-There are two night time shows at Hollywood Studios.
+There are two nighttime shows at Hollywood Studios.
 Fantasmic! and the fireworks – Star Wars: A Galactic Spectacular.
 Seeing both of these in one night is possible, but I recommend picking one.